AnantharamanLab/TYMEFLIES_Viral/Reconstruct_vMAGs/README.md

 In the original VIBRANT annotation result, we can parse the v-scores for individual AMG proteins.
 If any AMG has its any v-scores (KEGG, Pfam, and VOG v-scores) >= 1 (representing a viral-like nature), we will filter this AMG.

-(3) Filter AMGs with flanking genes of v-scores < 0.02
+(3) Filter AMGs with flanking genes of v-scores (only KEGG v-scores) < 0.25

-For AMGs (or multiple AMGs placed in tandem) surrounded by all their flanking gene with v-scores < 0.02, it  indicates that these AMGs are surrounded by non-viral (cellular) genes.
+For AMGs (or multiple AMGs placed in tandem) surrounded by all their flanking gene with v-scores < 0.25, it  indicates that these AMGs are surrounded by non-viral (cellular) genes.
 These AMGs will be filtered due to that they are likely to be non-viral (cellular) in origin too.

 (4) Filter AMGs that have COG category as T or B